TITLE Professional Education Advisor

-2. Ensures that early childhood, elementary, middle school, and special education students meet the requirements (in the proper sequence) for state teacher certification by monitoring the academic progress of advisees to determine their eligibility for certification including the achievement of required grade point averages and the results of required tests (MEB, MOGEA, MOPTA, and content area exams), assisting advisees in completing test application forms, providing study guides and aids, communicating with advisees about academic or program deficiencies which may deny certification, and providing viable suggestions for correcting deficiencies.
+2. Ensures that undergraduate and/or post-baccalaureate students seeking teacher certification meet the requirements in the proper sequence by monitoring the academic progress of advisees to determine their eligibility for student teaching and certification including the achievement of required grade point averages and the results of required MEGA assessments, communicating with advisees about academic or program deficiencies which may cause certification to be denied, and providing viable suggestions for correcting deficiencies.

-3. Facilitates the academic progress of students toward completion of a degree by auditing the academic records of students relative to degree program requirements, advising them of their status, counseling students regarding curriculum deficiencies in terms of the completion of required courses for the degree and in terms of grades received in courses already completed, and assisting with intercollegiate athletic audits and validation of NCAA requirements.
+3. Facilitates the academic progress of students toward completion of a degree by evaluating computerized audits that compare the degree requirements with the student’s academic records, advising them of their status, counseling students regarding curriculum deficiencies in terms of the completion of required courses for the degree and in terms of grades received in courses already completed, reviewing and approving placement of supervised teaching, and reviewing intercollegiate athletic audits and validation of NCAA requirements.